bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

     *   `O(n)`

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?
-    *   With the way that I implemented doubly linked list's `delete` method, I did not assume the node to be deleted existed in the list.
-I performed a search for it before deleting, which made the runtime complexity = O(n), which is on par with the JS `Array.splice` method.
-    *   However, if you assume the node to be deleted already exists in the list, then the doubly linked list's `delete` method's runtime complexity drops down to O(1), which then becomes significantly faster than the JS `Array.splice` method's O(n) complexity.
+    *   The doubly linked list's `delete` method's runtime complexity is O(1), which is significantly faster than the JS `Array.splice` method's O(n) complexity.